plugzmart/ocpqr/README.md

 ---

 ### **How to Use This Repository**
-1. **Download Directory**: The whitepaper is available as a [PDF](https://github.com/plugzmart/ocpqr/blob/main/docs/White%20Paper%20-%20OCPQR%20-%20Open%20Charge%20Point%20QR%20Code.pdf) file.
+1. **Download the Whitepaper**: The whitepaper is available as a [PDF](https://github.com/plugzmart/ocpqr/blob/main/docs/White%20Paper%20-%20OCPQR%20-%20Open%20Charge%20Point%20QR%20Code.pdf) file.
 2. **Contribute**: Share feedback or propose improvements via [Issues](https://github.com/plugzmart/ocpqr/issues).

 ---